 A nice lady also decided to comment and tell me I was wrong… She said she had never heard that ever and I was the only one to say it.

 Here’s the thing, I to hear rumors ALL THE TIME.
 I NEVER EVER say anything to my students or anyone unless I know it to be 100% true.
 Because what is the point of spreading false info?
 I want all of my students to be successful!

 A lot of people consider themselves “experts” when it comes to Pinterest Marketing.
 While I am not claiming to be the best out there, I have been working in this field for OVER 6 years, and I have had 100’s of clients, over 5,000 people have taken my Pinterest course, and I have also trained 100’s of students on how to become Pinterest VA’s.
 I am saying this because I have had clients come to me because a “Pinterest Expert” has completely ruined their account.

 I also see experts still pinning incorrectly, optimizing for SEO incorrectly, and ruining other user’s accounts by claiming to know what they are doing.
 Pinterest isn’t a game; it’s a moneymaker and traffic driver for so many, and bringing someone on board who really doesn’t know what they are doing can be detrimental.

 REALLY do your research before hiring someone to help you.
 It’s a Pinterest Experts JOB to know what is the best Pinterest practice NOW and really stay up to date on what Pinterest wants from us as content creators.

-As you can see, this is still very true.
 You never want to re-pin your own content.
 Once you upload a pin to Pinterest, you want to send it to the most relevant SEO-optimized board and then leave it!
 Never to be touched again!

 Pinterest doesn’t want us to re-pin images; they want new ones daily!
 They do want others to re-pin your images, but they can tell if it’s a re-pin coming from your account or another user’s account.